Designing a Digital Gardening Experience

 People rely on scattered advice, inconsistent sources, or guesswork.
 What starts as a hobby often turns into frustration when plants don’t survive despite effort.

-This project explores how plant care can be structured into a guided, reliable experience rather than a trial-and-error process.
+This project explores how plant care can be structured into a guided, reliable experience instead of trial and error.

 UX Designer